 Monitoring and observability are important because they help keep your application running well while using just the adequate resources.
 For example, with the right FaaS provider, you can cut back on functions that use too many resources.
 This action directly drives down your cloud subscription fee.

-What should and can be observed in serverless platforms?
+What is Function-as-a-Service (FaaS)? →What should and can be observed in serverless platforms?

 There are different areas that can be monitored to keep serverless applications working properly.
 The typical elements to catch any anomaly are the metrics, the logs, and the traces.